Linguistics Department

 Q: Is it advisable to do study abroad if majoring in Ling?

-A: Yes, we encourage Linguistics majors to pursue study abroad, but only for a single semester--usually spring semester of the junior year, after the student has had time to take 211, 212, MST and/or MDA, and other upper-division courses.
-Studying abroad for an entire year is generally not feasible, unless the student has taken 211 and 212 their freshman year.
+A: Yes, we encourage Linguistics majors to pursue study abroad, but only for a single semester--usually spring semester of the junior year, after the student has had time to take the intro series (211, 212), at least one qual-prep course (328 MST and/or 337 MDA), and other upper-division courses.
+Studying abroad for an entire year is generally not advisable.

 Q: What is the best year to do study abroad if majoring in Linguistics?